 8. Hitchcock allowed his actors more freedom than ever before

-As a rule, Hitchcock tended to not allow his actors to improvise, famously saying actors should be, “treated like cattle”, and generally preferring to work with famous personalities like Cary Grant and James Stewart rather than actors known for their versatility.
+As a rule, Hitchcock tended to not allow his actors to improvise.
+He famously said actors should be, “treated like cattle”.
+Generally, he preferred working with famous personalities like Cary Grant and James Stewart rather than actors known for their versatility.
 He would give very specific direction and expect the actors to follow his direction to the letter.

-All of which makes Psycho something of an anomaly – both Anthony Perkins and Janet Leigh were given free rein to improvise in places.
+All of which makes Psycho something of an anomaly, as both Anthony Perkins and Janet Leigh were given free rein to improvise in places.
 Something unprecedented on a Hitchcock film.
 His two stars have a lot more room to breathe and as a result the characters feel more real, more vital than any other Hitchcock film.
-One example of this is the corn that Norman is constantly eating as the net tightens around him, his jaw nervously working away, betraying his calm exterior.
+One example is the candy corn that Norman is constantly eating.
+As the net tightens around him, his jaw nervously works away, betraying his calm exterior.
 This was entirely Perkins’ idea, but Hitchcock liked it so much he kept it in the film.

 9. Psycho was Hitchcock’s most naturalistic film

-The free rein given to his actors meant that Hitchcock got some of the most natural performances of his filmography, something that permeates the entire film.
-Rather than extended speeches or showy dialogue, a large portion of the film features no dialogue, relying instead on theactors non-verbal performances – such as Marion’s internal monologue while driving; Janet Leigh’s facial performance tells you all you need to know.
+The free rein given to his actors meant that Hitchcock got some of the most natural performances of his filmography.
+Rather than extended speeches or showy dialogue, a large portion of the film features no dialogue, relying instead on theactors non-verbal performances.
+For example, Marion’s internal monologue while driving; Janet Leigh’s facial performance tells you all you need to know.

 Hitchcock shot the film using 50mm lenses on 35mm cameras.
-This is a technique often used by directors like Yasujiro Ozu to accomplish a natural aesthetic, as it supposedly gives the closest impression of a human field of vision (most apparent in the scenes where Norman spies on Marion).
+This is a technique often used by acclaimed director Yasujiro Ozu to accomplish a natural aesthetic.
+That lens size gives the closest impression of a human field of vision.
+(Apparent in the scenes where Norman spies on Marion).